-#5 Updated by Marc Mengel over 2 years ago
+#5 Updated by Marc Mengel about 3 years ago

 So basically it's confused on SLF7 becuase the system python is python 2.7, and the python being setup by the various experiment environments is also a python 2.7, and it finds their python2.7.so.1.0 rather than the system one, and then it can't seem to find its brains.

 However, I think samweb runs fine in various pythons that we would be setting up, so having it run with #!/usr/bin/env python ought to work(?).

-#6 Updated by Robert Illingworth over 2 years ago
+#6 Updated by Robert Illingworth about 3 years ago

 I've had painful experience in the past with things breaking because of weird stuff in the environment.
 So this is intended to work with whatever broken combinations of PYTHONPATH, PYTHONHOME, etc that people come up with.
 I suppose this is just a new variation.
 But I certainly don't trust that '/usr/bin/env python' will necessarily work correctly.

-#8 Updated by Robert Illingworth over 2 years ago
+#8 Updated by Robert Illingworth about 3 years ago